Top 10 Heat-Tolerant Plants

 Blazing sun have you worked up into a sweat?
-Cool off with these fuss-free heat-tolerant plants, tough enough to handle whatever Mother Nature dishes out.
+Cool off with these fuss-free heat-tolerant plants.
+They’re tough enough to handle the hottest summer days.

 Gaillardia spp., Zones 3 to 10